vidulum/documentation/docs/wallets/mainnet-address-generation.md

 ## C. Programmatically

 You can generate the Mnemonic and address programmatically.
-Here is an example code snippet written in JavaScript using the [Crypto.org Chain JavaScript Library](https://github.com/crypto-com/chain-jslib) to generate the mnemonic and the mainnet address:
+Here is an example code snippet written in JavaScript using the [Vidulum Chain JavaScript Library](https://github.com/crypto-com/chain-jslib) to generate the mnemonic and the mainnet address:

 ```javascript
 // Import the library